Bangkok skyline view from State Tower 49th floor at twilight with city lights, Thailand

 Tropical

-Airport: BKK, DMK Top picks: Grand Palace & Wat Phra Kaew, Wat Pho (Reclining Buddha)
+Airport: BKK, DMK Currency: THB (1 $ ≈ 31 ฿) Top picks: Grand Palace & Wat Phra Kaew, Wat Pho (Reclining Buddha)

 Why Visit Bangkok?

-Bangkok pulses with frenetic energy where golden-spired temples share space with gleaming skyscrapers and street food vendors serve world-class cuisine from sidewalk carts.
-Thailand's sprawling capital along the Chao Phraya River overwhelms senses in the best way—ornate Grand Palace complexes dazzle with glittering mosaics and the sacred Emerald Buddha, Wat Pho's massive reclining Buddha stretches 46 meters long, and Wat Arun's porcelain-encrusted spires rise majestically from the river.
-Yet Bangkok's true magic thrives at street level: Chinatown's Yaowarat Road transforms into a neon-lit food paradise at night where locals queue for legendary noodles, seafood and desserts, while floating markets see vendors paddling boats loaded with tropical fruits and steaming noodle soups.
+Bangkok pulses with frenetic energy where golden-spired temples share space with gleaming skyscrapers and street food vendors serve world-class cuisine from sidewalk carts in a chaotic, intoxicating metropolis of 10+ million that never sleeps.
+Thailand's sprawling capital along the Chao Phraya River overwhelms senses in the best way—the ornate Grand Palace complex dazzles with glittering glass mosaics, golden chedis, and the sacred Emerald Buddha (Wat Phra Kaew) carved from a single piece of semi-precious green stone (jade or jasper) despite being just 66cm tall, Wat Pho's massive reclining Buddha stretches 46 meters covered in gold leaf with mother-of-pearl inlaid feet (entry $9.72 / ฿302, open until 19:30), and Wat Arun's (Temple of Dawn) porcelain-encrusted Khmer-style central prang rises 70+ meters majestically from the river's west bank reflecting dawn light.
+Yet Bangkok's true magic thrives at street level: Chinatown's Yaowarat Road transforms after sunset into a neon-lit food paradise where locals queue for legendary crab omelets, bird's nest soup, seafood grills, and mango sticky rice from vendors operating from the same spots for generations.

 What to Do